adityaaggupta2017/DM_PROJECT/CODING_QUESTIONS/QUESTION-2/Readme.md

 Codeforces question link : https://codeforces.com/contest/1344/problem/A

-Here an array of n integers is given and then every guest currently in room k is moved to room k+akmodn.
+Here an array of n integers is given and then every guest currently in room k is moved to room ```k+ a subcript kmodn```.
 The problem here is exactely one guest must be assigned to each room with no vacancies.

 Theme of the question: We have to check if the given array makes a complete residue system with respect of n.
 In easy words all the remainders must be different.